Tenth Acre Farm

 Homemade compost is an excellent soil conditioner that improves drainage.
 Learn how to build a compost bin that’s right for you.

-Green manure:
+Green Manure:

 Cut green plant matter from other areas of the garden and spread it evenly over the soil for a nutrient-rich amendment.
 (I like to use herbs of all kinds, but comfrey is a favorite.)
 Herbal compost teas can also be used.